joashgobin/cs/content/agile/chapter_1_the_agile_approach/2_misconceptions.md

 ## The value gained from agile
-A partial product can be used to attract sponsors and to encourage investors and stakeholders, can be tested and validated, allows us to take the project in a differet direction in the case of the current state being undesirable to the client.
+A partial product can be used to attract sponsors and to encourage investors and stakeholders, can be tested and validated, allows us to take the project in a different direction in the case of the current state being undesirable to the client.

 By focusing on business value first, we can have a project that welcomes change rather than